-Finally, the paper indicates one way that the rules of the global economy can create both benefits and liabilities for transnational economic elites (Cooley and Sharman, 2017).
+Finally, the paper illustrates one way that the rules of the global economy can create both benefits and liabilities for transnational economic elites (Cooley and Sharman, 2017).
 While the institutionalization of international trade and finance has no doubt improved living standards, the gains have not been distributed equally.
 A wave of recent scholarship across subfields examines the apparent backlash to globalization's imbalanced outcomes.
 But to comprehensively understand the populist wave we need to fully theorize the winners from the status quo.
 Emerging market elites is a class of winners that are rarely discussed in such scholarship, but we hope that the paper continues building momentum around a research agenda focused on the IPE of Oligarchy (Cooley and Heathershaw, 2017).

-The article begins by drawing on relevant comparative and international political economy theories to illustrate that we should generally expect elites to structure their wealth to ensure access to ISDS against their home government, before detailing mechanisms that might condition that expectation.
-The second section begins our analysis of our offshore datasets, where we use a series of difference-in-differences estimators to examine how signing investment treaties influences an elites use of a tax haven.
-Our fourth section ex-post explains why we likely find differential effects amongst treaty types.
+The article begins by documenting the rise of extraterritorial arbitration.
+Next, we draw on relevant comparative and international political economy theories to illustrate that we should generally expect elites to structure their wealth to ensure access to ISDS against their home government.
+The third section begins our analysis of our offshore datasets, where we use a series of difference-in-differences estimators to examine how signing investment treaties influences an elites use of a tax haven.
+Our fourth section ex-post explains why we likely find a negative relationship between increased property protections and the use of a given offshore site.
 In the conclusion, we summarize our findings and delineate a broader agenda on the determinants of global property rights.

-2 The Political Economy of Extraterritorial Arbitration
+2 Extraterritorial Arbitration